Fivell/policies/source/sections/05-roles_policy.md

     - Documentation requirements.
 13. The Security Officer works with the COO to ensure that any security objectives have appropriate consideration during the budgeting process.
-    - In general, security and compliance are core to Datica's technology and service offerings; in most cases this means security-related objectives cannot be split out to separate budget line items.
+    - In general, security and compliance are core to Versionista's technology and service offerings; in most cases this means security-related objectives cannot be split out to separate budget line items.
-    - For cases that _can_ be split out into discrete items, such as licenses for commercial tooling, the Security Officer follows Datica's standard corporate budgeting process.
+    - For cases that _can_ be split out into discrete items, such as licenses for commercial tooling, the Security Officer follows Versionista's standard corporate budgeting process.
       - At the beginning of every fiscal year, the COO contacts the Security Officer to plan for the upcoming year's expenses.
       - The Security Officer works with the COO to forecast spending needs based